 The “Green Forum,” a community round table event, is described as “ground-breaking opportunity” for residents, businesses, Mayor Robert Conley, the Borough Council and the borough administration to discuss how Madison’s natural spaces, transportation, homes and businesses could become more “green.”

-The event, sponsored by the Sustainable Madison Advisory Committee, the Open Space, Parks and Recreation Advisory Committee, the Shade Tree Management Board, the Madison Environmental Commission and the Parks Advisory Committee, will take place from 7 to 9 p.m.
+The event, sponsored by the Sustainable Madison Advisory Committee, the Open Space, Parks and Recreation Advisory Committee, the Shade Tree Management Board, the Madison Environmental Commission and the Parks Advisory Committee, took place from 7 to 9 p.m.
 Thursday, Jan.
-24, at the Ehinger Center on the campus of Drew University, 36 Madison Ave.
-Residents and students are especially encouraged to attend.
+24, 2013 at the Ehinger Center on the campus of Drew University, 36 Madison Ave.

 Survey Key To Forum

-Betsy Uhlman, who chairs the Sustainable Madison Advisory Committee, said the “Green Forum” grows out of a survey conducted by the committee at Madison’s “Bottle Hill Day” downtown street fair last Oct.
+Betsy Uhlman, who chaired the Sustainable Madison Advisory Committee, said the “Green Forum” grew out of a survey conducted by the committee at Madison’s “Bottle Hill Day” downtown street fair last Oct.
 6.

 She said the “Green Forum” will offer a deeper discussion of Madison’s opportunities and hurdles in these areas over the next five to 10 years, with the Borough Council and administration listening.

-Mayor Conley will kick off the evening, with Michael Kopas, chairman of the Shade Tree Management Board and Melissa Honohan, chairwoman of the Open Space, Parks and Recreation Advisory Committee.
+Mayor Conley kicked off the evening, with Michael Kopas, chairman of the Shade Tree Management Board and Melissa Honohan, chairwoman of the Open Space, Parks and Recreation Advisory Committee.

-“Every person will have the chance to be part of the discussion of the three topics: ‘Green Spaces,’ ‘Getting Around Madison’ and ‘Greening Homes and Businesses’,” Honohan explained.
-“We’ll divide the group into three parts and each will circulate through the roundtable discussions.
-Each discussion will be 15 to 20 minutes long, with a moderator and expert at each table.”
-The forum will end with each moderator summarizing the conversations.
+“Every person had the chance to be part of the discussion of the three topics: ‘Green Spaces,’ ‘Getting Around Madison’ and ‘Greening Homes and Businesses’,” Honohan explained.
+“We divided the group into three parts and each circulated through the roundtable discussions.

 Uhlman added, “Madisonians care about our environment because we all work to make the town so vibrant.
 This is an unprecedented chance for Madison residents to bring forward strategic issues and help to set the direction for our borough’s resources.
 We hope over 50 residents will come out on a winter night to offer their vision for Madison.”